l2beat/l2beat/packages/backend/discovery/omni/ethereum/diffHistory.md

 ## Description

 ForeignAMB implementation change: Adds opt-in [Hashi](https://crosschain-alliance.gitbook.io/hashi) support for message sending / encoding and message receiving / validation.
-Hashi is a block header and message aggregator across chains that has a configurable threshold of external and internal message sources after which to consider a message / blockHash valid.
+Hashi is a block header and message aggregator across chains that has a configurable threshold over various message sources after which to consider a message / blockHash valid.
 (Current threshold is 1)

 This is added strictly on top of the existing message infra, which means that as long as `HASHI_IS_ENABLED=true`, all incoming messages will be validated as usual and, additionally, by Hashi.
-The Hashi settings and validation take place in a separate contract (HashiManager).
+The Hashi validation result is purely informational while `HASHI_IS_MANDATORY=false`.
+(In the `true` case execution is only possible with successful Hashi validation) The Hashi settings and validation take place via a separate contract (HashiManager).
 Outgoing messages are emitted both as usual and via Hashi AMB.

 One signer of the BridgeValidators is removed, effectively replacing it by the new external Hashi validator.
-(This one being optional though as long as `HASHI_IS_MANDATORY=false`)
+(This one being optional as long as `HASHI_IS_MANDATORY=false`)

-As the current setup has no security impact and [there is a later upgrade planned to fully support Hashi](https://forum.gnosis.io/t/gip-93-should-gnosisdao-support-the-integration-of-hashi-within-gnosis-chains-canonical-bridges/8245/7), there are currently no FE changes needed.
+As this current setup has no practical impact and [there is a later upgrade planned to fully support Hashi](https://forum.gnosis.io/t/gip-93-should-gnosisdao-support-the-integration-of-hashi-within-gnosis-chains-canonical-bridges/8245/7), there are currently no description changes needed.

 ## Watched changes